Skip to main contentAccessibility feedback

 A tithe traditionally refers to one’s regular giving.
 If one is giving 10 percent of his annual income, he might give five percent to his parish and five percent to other worthy ministries, e.g., Catholic Answers or one that provides material assistance to the needy.

-In addition, the Church doesn’t require the faithful to set their gross income or take-home income as the base of their financial giving, although, in making their budgets, we should remember that God is the source of every good thing we have (Jas.
+In addition, the Church doesn’t require the faithful to use as their financial-giving standard either their gross income or take-home income.
+However, in making our budgets, we should remember that God is the source of every good thing we have (Jas.
 1:3; Eph.
 1:3).
 That includes the talents we have to generate our incomes: “What have you that you did not receive?
 If then you received it, why do you boast as if it were not a gift?”
 (1 Cor.
 4:7; see (1 Cor.
 16:2, 2 Cor.
 9:7).

 What Is Catholic Stewardship?

-The Church reminds us that our giving back to God and his Church encompasses not only our tithing or financial giving, but also our time and talent (see CCC 1880; 1936-1937).
-The U.S. bishops have an excellent Letter on Stewardship, which provides basic principles in living out our discipleship:
+The Church reminds us that our giving back to God and his Church encompasses not only our tithing or financial giving, but also our time and talent in loving our neighbor, “even as I have loved you,” says Jesus (John 13:34; see Luke 10:25-37; CCC 1822-1829; 1880; 1936-1937).
+The U.S. Bishops have an excellent letter on stewardship, which provides basic principles in living out our Christian discipleship:

-Jesus admonishes the Pharisees for prioritizing strict tithing, yet failing in the greater and timeless demands of Old Covenant law:
+Jesus admonishes the Pharisees for prioritizing strict tithing, yet failing in the greater and thus timeless demands of the Old Covenant law, namely, the Ten Commandments and their corollary teachings:

 This means Catholics should ask themselves honest questions:

-A Catholic who gives money without love is missing the point (see 1 Cor.
+A Catholic who gives money without love is missing the point, like the Pharisees of millennia past (see 1 Cor.
 13).
-But a Catholic who claims to love God while consistently refusing to support the Church materially should examine his conscience.
-Generous giving trains us to trust God more in loosening our grip on our wealth and lives in general through supporting the Church’s mission, and thus, again, reminding us that every good thing we have comes from the Lord.
+But a Catholic who claims to love God while consistently refusing to support the Church materially should examine his conscience for grave wrongdoing on other grounds.
+Generous giving trains us to trust God more by loosening our grip on both our wealth and lives in general through supporting the Church’s mission—and thus, again, will help remind us that every good thing we have comes from the Lord.

 Commonly Asked Questions

-- What is the difference between a tithe and almsgiving?
-A tithe is one standard or regular giving, ideally—if possible—10 percent of one’s income.
+• What is the difference between a tithe and almsgiving?
+A tithe is one’s standard of regular giving, ideally—if possible—ten percent of one’s gross income.
 Almsgiving is additional giving ordered toward the poor in particular and motivated by charity.

-- Is it a sin to not tithe?
-It is not automatically sinful to give less than 10 percent, although we should give generously according to our means.
-However, one could seriously sin if he consistently refuses to fulfill the Church’s fifth precept, despite have the financial means to do so
+• Is it a sin to not tithe?
+It is not automatically sinful to give less than ten percent, although we should give generously according to our means.
+In addition, one could seriously sin if he consistently refuses to fulfill the Church’s fifth precept, despite having the financial means to do so.

-- What does the Bible say about tithing and giving to the Church?
+• What does the Bible say about tithing and giving to the Church?
 The Bible presents tithing as a way of honoring God, sustaining worship, and caring for those in most need among God’s people.
 The practice first appears in Genesis 14, is formalized in the Mosaic law (Leviticus, Numbers), and is upheld by the prophets (Malachi).
-In the New Testament, Christians are called to even deeper generosity through holistic life living and giving.
-St. Paul exhorts consistent, generous giving; Jesus praises those who give sacrificially, not just conveniently.
+In the New Testament, Christians are called to even deeper generosity through holistic life living and giving (see John 13:34; Luke 10:25-37).
+St. Paul exhorts consistent, generous giving; and Jesus praises those who give sacrificially, not in a self-focused, convenient manner.

-- What is the Fifth Precept of the Catholic Church?
+• What is the fifth precept of the Catholic Church?
 The fifth precept (CCC 2043) obliges the faithful to help provide for the material needs of the Church, each according to his own ability, particularly regarding one’s financial support.
-It is one of the basic obligations of Catholic life.
+It is one of the basic obligations of life as a Catholic Christian.

-- What are the three components of Catholic Stewardship or holistic discipleship giving?
+• What are the three components of Catholic stewardship or holistic giving as disciples of our Lord Jesus Christ?
 The three components are time, talent, and treasure.

 Related Content